whiprandolph/bestseller/Part 2 - Why Are We So Lost？/07 - Encouraging vs Discouraging Spirituality.md

 Of course, once people have decided to submit, and forgotten what real freedom is like, rulers historically have tricked them into thinking they're free.
 That's why the USA calls itself "the land of the free and home of the brave," and the Christian Bible and Islamic Quran urge Christians and Muslims around the world to believe they are free even while obeying their authorities.
 Focusing on economic "freedom" instead, the Soviet Union's government claimed it was fostering a revolutionary workers' paradise.
 And yet these are all merely different dictatorships, where a few people dictate the law and everyone else is expected to obey it.

 And what are the results of these hurtful religions and ideologies?
 Unhealthy cultures around the world seem "normal" and "just how life is" to countless inhabitants, including Americans, Chinese, Australians, Koreans, and more.
-Most citizens may vote, have unproductive political arguments with neighbors, worry about their life after death, pray intensely, wait for a prophet to be reborn and save them, or almost anything other than doing the one thing that could actually improve their spiritual, emotional, and physical lives immensely: come together in solidarity, create their own laws, and uphold them to create new healthy cultures.
+Most citizens may vote, have unproductive political arguments with neighbors, worry about their life after death, "pray" intensely by thinking thoughts in their head, wait for a prophet to be reborn and save them, or almost anything other than doing the one thing that could actually improve their spiritual, emotional, and physical lives immensely: _come together in solidarity, create their own laws, and uphold them to create new healthy cultures_.**

 ### Authorities Kill or Imprison Our Spiritual Leaders

 When authorities outlaw the path to freedom, and people forget what it's like to take deep responsibility for each other and the Earth, they can easily become isolated and spiritually lost, focusing on making money or clinging to whatever comfort and safety they can find.

 Still, that innate human desire to be who we really are runs deep.
 Spiritual leaders commonly arise in every unhealthy culture to help people walk a good path again.
-Spiritual leaders like Jesus Christ, Martin Luther King Jr, and countless others have helped people share resources, trust their neighbors, release their shame, increase their self-worth, understand their true history, and more.
+Spiritual leaders like Jesus Christ, Martin Luther King Jr, and countless others have helped people share resources, trust their neighbors, release their shame, increase their self-worth, recognize false propaganda, understand their true history, and more.

 Jesus Christ was called a "messiah" (which simply means "savior" or "liberator") because the Jews wanted someone to save them.
 But save them from what?
 They wanted someone to save them from oppressive Roman rule.
-They wanted a revolutionary, and Jesus stood up and carried on with his revolutionary work even knowing authorities would surely kill him for it.
+They wanted a revolutionary, and Jesus stood up and did his revolutionary work even knowing authorities would surely kill him for it.
 And they did.

-Just like the United States government killed Martin Luther King Jr, as documented by copious evidence at a trial in Memphis, Tennessee in 1999.
+Martin Luther King Jr worked to end racial oppression and imperialism in the United States in the 1950s and 1960s, and like Jesus Christ, he carried on his work fully aware that he would be killed for it.
+And the United States government did indeed kill Martin Luther King Jr, as documented by copious evidence at a trial in Memphis, Tennessee in 1999.**

+In unhealthy cultures, _authorities consistently kill or imprison our greatest spiritual leaders_, the ones who show the most bravery and generosity, who act in deepest service, who work the hardest to end the injustices that always exist when a few people rule over the rest.**

 Authorities and their police try to maintain order, and what could be more disruptive of the social order than someone who leads their people to freedom?

-In unhealthy cultures, _authorities consistently kill or imprison our greatest spiritual leaders_, the ones who show the most bravery and generosity, who act in deepest service, who work the hardest to end the injustices that always exist when a few people rule over the rest.
+Killing or imprisoning spiritual leaders is a key way that police maintain order.**

 Countless people truly believe they need authorities' "leadership" and "strength" to keep them safe, unaware that authorities actually kill or imprison the wisest and bravest leaders among us.

 #### How Can Everyone Be Divine If Some People Act with Cruelty and Selfishness?

+Authoritarian religions commonly encourage shame, disconnection from divinity, a sense of inherent badness or conditional goodness, self-doubt, and sexism.
+But the three core spiritual practices encourage the opposite.
+A practical aware gratitude encourages deep awareness of others and gratitude for each person's gifts instead of hurtful sexist or racist assumptions.
+Everyone has sacred gifts to give, a life purpose that only they can get done, and this belief encourages high self-worth and a sense of inherent goodness, and leaves no room for shame.
+And living in reciprocity encourages deep and secure solidarity rather than isolation, despair, and division.**

+The three core spiritual practices bring out the best in people.
+Is it any wonder that healthy cultures around the world embrace these practices?
+And is it any wonder that authoritarian religions encourage hurtful attitudes instead?**

+So which is it?
 Are humans inherently selfish or inherently generous?
 Or does it depend on the person or culture?
 I believe _divinity speaks through each person's heart_.
 Each person has a life purpose, or sacred gifts to give, and the divine force in each person's heart will help them find their gifts if they will only listen.

 When people act on that divine voice -- when a person offers their sacred gifts, acting with integrity, generosity, courage, awareness, authenticity, joy, and other beautiful qualities -- then the person is _acting with an open heart_, offering their deepest love.
 The more a person learns to "hold back" or "shut down" parts of themselves, the more they're _closing their heart to that divine voice_.
 The ones who hold back the most are often called "cold-hearted" or said to have "hearts of stone."
 In other words, they don't listen to that divine voice inside them that all people have, and so they act selfishly instead, withholding their gifts.